UiA-IKT-205/kaiToreSyvertsenKasa/README.md

 # Pomodoro App!

 ## Introduction
 This is a Pomodoro countdown app.
-We are to add buttons for different countdowns and fix a bug.
+We are to modidy the project gives to us to complete assignments.

 ## Task List:
 - v1.2.0 - Published